elYaro/Codewars-Katas-Python/README.md

 I am currently ranked `4 kyu` with 150+ katas solved in Python.
 I was studing Python at CodeCool Shool 3-4 month and those Katas were done at this time from my initiative.
+After that I jumped into Java Script and Java...and I still exploring new fields of software developer:)

 ### [Ranking](http://www.codewars.com/about)
 ```